 • If you want to taste a good beer, drink it from a glass or mug so the nose can partake of the flavor.
 It's OK to drink Coors, Miller, Corona, Bud, and Coke from the bottle.

 • Drink good English-style beers about 5-10 degrees F below room temperature - cool enough to refresh but warm enough to release the aroma.
-Coors, Miller, Corona, Bud, Coke etc. should be consumed ice cold for the reason already given.
+Coors, Miller, Corona, Bud, Coke etc. should be consumed ice cold to hide their lack of (or terrible) taste.

 • If you want to drink all night, avoid beers with high alcohol content like ESB or barley wine.
 Milder beers give a pleasant, sustained buzz without the hangover.
 If the beer's too strong, mix a little water with it - you'll be surprised how the taste survives!